Strategic Planning: Roles to Consider

 No alt text available at this time

-1. Vision Setters: Defining Direction and Purpose
+Vision Setters: Defining Direction and Purpose

-Vision setting asks, “Where are we headed?”
+Vision setters asks, “Where are we headed?”
 It aligns every action with the mission and values of the organization.
-Matthew Henry wrote “Where there is no revelation of God’s will, people run wild; but happy is he who keeps the law.”.
+Usually this question is only asked frequently by a few.
+It shouldn’t change drastically, and the answer should be communicated to those that are following the leader.
 Having a point of reference, often termed as a north star in business, helps team members stay aligned.

 “Where there is no vision, the people perish.” — Proverbs 29:18